seanivore/non-bio-life/modern-identity-crisis/professional-identity-framework.md

 # Professional Identity Framework

+> Human basically ranted things as me, venting their confusion and frustration.
+I fixed them by creating this framework.
+Ask your local Claude to do the same.

 ## Core Positioning Statement
 As a Design Systems Architect & AI Integration Lead, I bridge creative vision and technical innovation through intelligent system design.
 This unique positioning reflects both my journey and where technology is heading - the increasing need for professionals who can architect complete solutions that blend design thinking with advanced technical implementation.